Harold Ramirez Player Props: Rays vs. Royals

 Harold Ramirez At The Plate

-- Ramirez is batting .297 with 10 doubles, a triple, nine home runs and 13 walks.
+- Ramirez has 10 doubles, a triple, nine home runs and 13 walks while hitting .300.

-- Ramirez has had an RBI in 21 games this year (36.2%), including nine multi-RBI outings (15.5%).
-He has also driven home three or more of his team's runs in one contest.
+- Ramirez has driven home a run in 22 games this season (37.3%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.